Cyntwikip/PreSumm/README.md

 ## Generating New Summaries

 ### Preprocessing

-The `train_data_lesson_title.csv` contains the paragaphs identified as lessons and their corresponding summaries.
-This file was generated from the old lesson classifier model for this project.
+The `ulm_forecasts.csv` contains the paragaphs which we want to generate summarized versions of ("predict" or "forecast" in the context of ML).
+Similar to the earlier file, the paragraphs here are the ones identified as lessons by the old lesson classifier model for this project.
+The original set of paragraphs before filtering is from the whole ADB Project Completion Report documents as of the time it was scraped.
 ```
 python forecast_dataset_to_stories.py convert <forecasted lessons file> <forecast folder name>
 python forecast_dataset_to_stories.py convert ulm_forecasts.csv eva_forecast_04_27_2020